There are plenty of options to choose from regarding the appropriate decking material.

 As for aesthetics, composite decking has you covered here as well.
 Many composite decking brands can replicate the look and feel of traditional wood, making it nearly completely indistinguishable from the real thing.

 Composite decking isn’t limited to a single deck-building style and can be fully customised to fit your needs.
-You can choose between several styles, from wooden and rustic to something more unique, with an easy installation process.
+With an easy installation process, you can choose between several styles, from wooden and rustic to something more unique.

-Secondly, composite decking completely eliminates the need for annual maintenance, only requiring spot cleaning treatment for dirt or pollen removal.
-Since it is largely made of plastics, the material won’t show any age over time or show signs of fading.
+Secondly, composite decking eliminates the need for annual maintenance, only requiring spot cleaning treatment for dirt or pollen removal.
+Since it is primarily made of plastics, the material won’t show any age or signs of fading.

 On average, composite decking can be quite expensive upfront.
 While this is mitigated somewhat by its durability, the materials can still set you back quite a bit.